BSchlosser7/AI-Legal-Case-Summarizer/README.md

 2. Clone the notebook to your personal drive
 3. Upload SFT Training Data to current Colab Notebook
   * Left Sidebar --> File Icon --> Upload Icon --> sftdata.csv
+    * "Sftdata.csv" is what the SFT model uses to train the base model.
+It is composed of 10 long-summarized cases (~500 words) and their respective short summary with correct structure and tone.
 4. Click "Run all" in the menu bar and scroll to bottom of the colab notebook (this may take a couple minutes)
 5. Paste the "Case Name" of the intended case
     ```sh